Linaro/lava/doc/dispatcher-design.rst

 One example of the use of a secondary connection is to launch a VM on a device already running a test image.
-This allows the test writer to control both the kernel on the bare metal and the kernel in the VM.
+This allows the test writer to control both the kernel on the bare metal and the kernel in the VM as well as having a connection on the host machine and the guest virtual machine.

 The implementation of VMGroups created a role for a delayed start Multinode job.
 This would allow one job to operate over serial, publish